Dr. Mel S. Sabella

 Ph.D., University of Maryland, College Park

 Physics Education Research, Investigating student problem solving and conceptual understanding, identifying the specific needs and resources of the urban student, curriculum development, preparation of pre and inservice teachers.

-Using Physics Education Research to Build an Understanding of Student Thinking, Sabella, M. presented at MRSEC education directors meeting in Chicago, IL.
-Septmeber 2011.
+- Using Physics Education Research to Build an Understanding of Student Thinking, Sabella, M. Invited talk at MRSEC education directors meeting in Chicago, IL.
+September 2011.

 Past President, Chicago Section of the AAPT